101 Cooking For Two

 • ¼ teaspoon cayenne pepper - optional

-• Preheat oven to 350° convection or 375° conventional.
-In a large mixing bowl, combine ⅔ cup dark brown sugar, 2 tablespoons chili powder, and ½ teaspoon cumin.
-Mix well.
+• In a large mixing bowl, combine ⅔ cup dark brown sugar, 2 tablespoons chili powder, ½ teaspoon cumin, and ¼ teaspoon cayenne pepper (optional).

 mixing brown sugar with spices in bowl

-• Cut the bacon in half, roll around the chicken cubes, and secure with a toothpick.
-This is the point to cover and refrigerate for better timing.
+• Wrap each chicken cube with a bacon strip and secure with a toothpick.
+At this point, cover and refrigerate for better timing.
 You can keep it tightly covered and refrigerated for up to a day.

-• Prep a sheet pan with aluminum foil and a rack–spray with PAM.
+• Prep a foil-lined baking sheet with a rack and spray with PAM.

-• Roll the pieces in the brown sugar mixture.
-Be sure to pack some in the ends.
+• Roll the wrapped bites in the sugar-spice mix, packing some into the ends.
 Place on the rack.

 • Bake until golden brown and at a 165° internal temperature for about 35 minutes.